tushar-sharma/tushar-sharma.github.io/_posts/2026-08-07-review-book-mastering-ethereum.md

 Deploying a smart contract is not free.
 You pay gas for executing the initialization code and for storing the contract bytecode on-chain.

-Internal transcations: transcations that are created by the smart contract.
+After successful deployment, the contract address is determined automatically by Ethereum.
+The deployer does not manually choose a normal contract address.

+Internal calls: calls made by a smart contract while executing a top-level transaction.
+Top-level transactions are created and signed by externally owned accounts (EOAs).

 ### Ethereum node

 You can run full ethereum node.
 For that you need to download two clients :

-1. for consensus e.g. Geth
+1. for execution e.g. Geth
-2. for execution e.g. Prsym
+2. for consensus e.g. Prysm

 Other alternative is to use remote clients that can be connected to other ethereum node.
 They are also called wallets. e.g. metamask, coinbase wallet, etc.